NickPolyder/NP.ObjectComparison/README.md

 - ~~Maybe make a Diff functionality that can apply the patch later by calling a method ?~~
 - Figure out how to publish alpha packages outside of nuget.org
 - Unit Tests
+- Make examples and samples
+- Make the README better
+- Make Factory extensions
+- Make a Decorator that will provide the full comparison functionality
 -